uri-templates/uritemplate-test/README.md

 * extended-tests.json - more complex test cases
 * negative-tests.json - invalid templates

-For all these test files, versions name *.xml are available as well.
+For all these test files, XML versions with the names *.xml can be generated with the transform-json-tests.xslt XSLT stylesheet.
+The XSLT contains the names of the above test files as a parameter, and can be started with any XML as input (i.e., the XML input is ignored).

 License
 -------